-To help you decide which investment funds to invest in, we give each one a risk/return rating, ranging from 1 (low) to 5 (high).
+We give each fund a risk/return rating, ranging from 1 (low) to 5 (high).
 Each rating is a measure of the approximate risk/investment return potential of that fund.
-The table below explains what each rating means.

 When it comes to investments, ‘risk’ refers to the possibility of losing money.
 ‘Return’, on the other hand, is any gain you make on top of what you originally invested.

 High-risk investment funds tend to be capable of much greater returns than lower risk ones.
 But there’s more chance you’ll lose money with them.
 With low-risk funds, there’s less chance of losing money, but they tend to be capable of much lower returns than higher risk funds.

 This chart shows the relationship between the two:

 Aviva’s risk and return ratings defined